CHI::Driver::LMDBCHI::Driver::LMDB has a few design decisions and some performance tweaks that can

 However, for a cache backend, it is understandable you may not care if your data vaporises if your computer crashes and loses something

-this means if you've opted for multiple transactions, those fsync
+this means if you've opted for multiple transactions, those fsync calls are going to wear you down.

 All of the following images click through to larger forms of themselves.